kjspies/worldsfaircomics/pages/about.md

 - a folder of JPG images of the covers and single page examples of various comic books, comic strips, magazine cartoon, and editorial cartoons.

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->
 ## What's A World’s Fair Anyways??
 <P> During the prime of the international World's Fair, the expositions were hubs for international connectivity, cultural revolution, industrialization, and entertainment.
 What was introduced at a World’s Fair would become news around the world and Americans were fascinated by new ideas and technologies that would become a part of everyday life.
 Some expositions were thematically based upon technology and industrialization in fields such as agriculture and environmentalism.
 Others were commemorating a celebration such as the fairs held in Jamestown in 1907 and St. Louis in 1904. </p>
+{% include feature/image.html objectid="objects/puck.jpg" width="75" %}

 ### Comics and the World's Fair??
 What's the connection?
 Comics and the World’s Fair Connection
 <P> While it may not be obvious, the history of comics is directly tied to the American World’s Fair.
 At the 1893 Colombian Exposition, the world was introduced to four-color pressed newspaper cartoons.
 The Chicago Inter-Ocean wanted to show off its new color printing press and used cartoons to impress the fairgrounds’ visitors.
 After this new breakthrough in innovation, cartoonist Charles Saalburg debuted the first color newspaper comic strip characters, the Ting-Lings.
 This was years before The Yellow Kid ever debuted in the Hearst newspapers. </p>
+{% include feature/image.html objectid="objects/interocean.jpg" width="75" %}
 <p> Following the fair of 1893, cartoonists took note and used the fair to promote their newest and greatest projects.
 In 1904, R.F.
 Outcault took his Buster Brown character to the St. Louis fair and told his character to tons of licensees, creating the greatest wave of cartoon character licensing up to that point.
 At the Century of Progress, Popeye, Mickey Mouse, and Moon Mullins were all used to promote the event.
 Other world fairs between 1900 and 1934 also featured editorial and newspaper cartoons that showcased the events that took place. </p>
+{% include feature/image.html objectid="objects/popeyewf.jpg" width="75" %}
 <p> However, the accumulation and biggest moment for comics and the World’s Fair was when Superman Day at the World’s Fair occurred at the 1939 World’s Fair.
 Five years prior, Siegel and Shuster’s idea for Superman was rejected by every newspaper syndicate and magazine publisher in America.
 But at that moment, their creation was the leading star of an international exposition.
 Because of this event, a wave of merchandise and comic book storylines related to the World’s Fair emerged.
 The comic book industry was in New York and artists were reflecting on what was happening in their own America.
 This is why more than half of the objects in this collection are mapped in Flushing Park in New York City.
 Comics are a representation of the times they were produced, and the World’s Fair defined New York City life during the 1939-1940 period in which it ran. </p>
+{% include feature/image.html objectid="objects/comicshops.jpg" width="75" %}
 {% include feature/video.html objectid="https://www.youtube.com/watch?v=A27ii9cIPGw" width="50" %}
 <p>Like the World’s Fair in 1939, other world’s fairs would be portrayed in comics as relevant to American or world society.
 Back in New York again, the World’s Fair in 1964 would also have many comics based on its events.
-Set in New York City, the Marvel Universe would continue to use its remnants well after the fair had ended. </p>
+Set in New York City, the Marvel Universe would continue to use its remnants well after the fair had ended.
+Archie Comics and the Flintstones would both also have an incredible history with the World's Fair. </p>
+{% include feature/image.html objectid="objects/flintstonesfair.jpg" width="75" %}
 <p> The World’s Fair is a very important factor in understanding the history of comics.
 This CollectionBuilder digital library allows researchers to see how important the World’s Fair was in comic history, and it will allow fair enthusiasts to see the history of the fair from a different perspective. </p>
+{% include feature/image.html objectid="objects/wfend.jpg" width="75" %}